canonical/lxd/doc/clustering.md

 At each time there will be an elected cluster leader that will monitor the health of the other nodes.
-If a node is down for more than 20 seconds, its status will be marked as OFFLINE and no operation will be possible on it, as well as operations that require a state changes across all nodes.
+If a node is down for more than 20 seconds, its status will be marked as OFFLINE and no operation will be possible on it, as well as operations that require a state change across all nodes.

 If the node that goes offline is the leader itself, the other nodes